Wildfire near Yosemite National Park explodes in size

 About 1,700 residents in the area were put under mandatory evacuation orders Friday night.

+Pacific Gas & Electric said on its website that more than 2,600 homes and businesses in the area had lost power as of Friday afternoon and there was no indication when it would be restored.
+"PG&E is unable to access the affected equipment," the utility said.

-A shoeless older man attempting the flee crashed his sedan into a ditch in a closed area and was helped by firefighters.
+A shoeless older man attempting to flee the blaze on Friday crashed his sedan into a ditch in a closed area and was helped by firefighters.
 He was safely driven from the area and did not appear to suffer any injuries.
 Several other residents stayed in their homes Friday night as the fire continued to burn nearby.

 Meanwhile, firefighters have made significant progress against a wildfire that began in Yosemite National Park and burned into the Sierra National Forest.